MIT-LCP/physionet-build/GuideForNewDevelopers.md

 ```

 After installing VSCode, you can install this [Python extension on VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to get the support for IntelliSense (Pylance), Linting, Debugging (multi-threaded, remote), Jupyter Notebooks, code formatting, refactoring, unit tests, and more.
-Simply vist the link above and click on the install button on the website, it should redirect and open the installation option on VSCode.
+Simply visit the link above and click on the install button on the website, it should redirect and open the installation option on VSCode.

-### 1.3.5 Clone the Project Locally
+#### 2.3.5 Clone the Project Locally

-Now that we have Python setup, Lets go ahead and clone the project to your system.
-Open terminal and enter the following command.
+Now that we have Python setup, Let's go ahead and clone the project to your system.
+Open a terminal and enter the following command.

 ```sh
 git clone https://github.com/MIT-LCP/physionet-build
 ```

-### 1.3.6 Install and Create Virtual Environment
+#### 2.3.6 Install and Create Virtual Environment

-Now that we have cloned the project to your system, lets go ahead and create a Virtual Environment, you can learn more about Virtual Environments in python [Here](https://realpython.com/python-virtual-environments-a-primer/).
+Now that we have cloned the project to your system, let's go ahead and create a Virtual Environment, you can learn more about Virtual Environments in python [Here](https://realpython.com/python-virtual-environments-a-primer/).

-In Summary, Virtual Environment will let us install and keep different versions of python library specific to individual projects.
+In Summary, Virtual Environment will let us install and keep different versions of the python library specific to individual projects.

-Lets create a virtual environment for our project
+Let's create a virtual environment for our project

-1.3.6.1 Create a Virtual Environment
+##### 2.3.6.1 Create a Virtual Environment

-Open terminal and enter the following command to navigate inside the project directory
+Open a terminal and enter the following command to navigate inside the project directory

 ```sh
 cd physionet-build